Woman Survives Falling More Than 5,000 Feet After Her Parachute Fails To Open

 “We watched all the way to the end.
 We kept hoping something would happen,” she said.
 “We were very worried.
 Very.”

 It is estimated that the woman fell over 5,000 feet.
-Putting that into perspective, a mile is 5280 feet.
+Putting that into perspective, a mile is 5,280 feet.
 Furthermore, she was falling at a fast rate of speed.
-The United States Parachute Association claims that skydivers can hit speeds of about 109 miles per hour while free falling, the CBC reported.
+The United States Parachute Association claims that skydivers can hit speeds of about 109 miles per hour while free falling, CBC reported.

 A skydiver whose main parachute and backup failed to open is recovering in hospital with several fractures, including broken vertebrae, but police say her life is not in danger. https://t.co/xp7RUsV9Ne